Skip to content

 The Rise of Assault Rifles

 The World Wars brought about many lethal small arms innovations, such as the Thompson submachine gun, or “Tommy gun,” which was invented in 1918 for the U.S. military.
 The Thompson is a select-fire weapon, giving soldiers the ability to fire the gun in either semi-automatic mode — after firing the first shot, the gun automatically loads a fresh round from the magazine into the chamber, but the shooter still has to pull the trigger to fire again — or fully automatic mode, where the gun continues firing as long as the shooter depresses the trigger and the gun has ammunition.
-The Thompson eventually found its way into the hands of gangsters, informing why Congress enacted the National Firearms Act of 1934 to make it very difficult for civilians to own full-auto-capable weapons (i.e., machine guns), silencers, and other dangerous items.
+The Thompson eventually found its way into the hands of gangsters, informing why Congress enacted the National Firearms Act of 1934 to make it very difficult for civilians to own fully automatic machine guns, silencers, and other dangerous items.

 Toward the end of World War II, the Nazis developed the world’s first assault rifle, the Sturmgewehr 44.
 A select-fire weapon, it was designed to fire intermediate cartridges from detachable 30-round magazines.
 “Intermediate” here means the ammunition was larger than the pistol rounds at the time but smaller than the rifle rounds the German military had been using, allowing soldiers to carry more ammunition.
 The intent was to give Nazi soldiers more firepower — more ammunition to fire rapidly — to assault enemy positions.
 Sturmgewehr literally translates to “storm rifle” or “assault rifle.”